This post may contain affiliate links. Please see our disclosure policy.

 - Scrape the sides and bottom of the bowl.

-- Next, add in shredded coconut to the batter and give it one more quick mix.
+- Add shredded coconut to the batter and give it one more quick mix.

-- Prepare a loaf pan (we use this ceramic loaf pan) with a strip of parchment paper and butter.
+- Prepare a loaf pan (we use a ceramic loaf pan) with a strip of parchment paper and butter.

-- Then, pour batter into the loaf pan, spread evenly, and bake for about 1 hour to 1 1/2 hours.
+- Pour batter into the loaf pan, spread evenly, and bake for about 1 hour to 1 1/2 hours.
 THE TIME WILL VARY PER OVEN.
 You have to check the loaf and make sure it's finished.
 The top will be a golden brown and the center comes out (almost) clean with a toothpick.
 Please check the center with a toothpick to ensure the loaf is finished.
 If it's not, it will fall in the middle when you take it out.
-NOTE – The pan you use will also affect cooking time.
-It's OKAY if the loaf takes 1 1/2 to 2 hours as long as you're checking it and the middle has risen.
-Once the middle rises remove it.

 Coconut Glaze

-- In a small bowl combines all of the ingredients and whisk using a fork until combined!
+- In a small bowl, combine all of the glaze ingredients and whisk with a fork until smooth.

 - Pour over the bread once it’s cooled for 10-15 minutes.